 The rental law in the Netherlands

 The rental law in the Netherlands is designed to protect the tenant but also offers certain rights to the homeowners.
-For example, the landlord may not ask for a payment before the tenant is able to move into the home.
+One issue that that the landlord may not ask for a payment before the tenant is able to move into the home.

 Grounds for eviction in the Netherlands